101 – Queen’s University

 - Last date to submit required documents for first-year programs.

-Queen’s University offers Aboriginal candidates an additional and alternative pathway for admission to the first year of a full‑time, first‑entry undergraduate degree program.
-Students must apply through the OUAC and submit a separate letter to Undergraduate Recruitment and Admission stating their interest in being considered under this policy.
-Students must also provide evidence of Aboriginal ancestry with their request.
+Queen’s University offers Indigenous candidates an additional and alternative pathway for admission to the first year of a full-time, first-entry undergraduate degree program.
+Students must self-identify on their OUAC application and submit a separate letter to the Four Directions Indigenous Student Centre stating their interest in being considered under this policy.
+Students must also provide evidence of Indigenous ancestry with their request.

 Test of Facility in English

-Students who have not lived in a country where English is the acknowledged primary language or attended an educational institution full time where the language of instruction was English, for the most recent 3 years prior to beginning their university studies, must achieve a satisfactory score on 1 of the tests of facility in English listed here.
-The university reserves the right to request a standardized English‑language test score.
+Students who have not lived in a country where English is the acknowledged primary language or attended an educational institution full time where the language of instruction is English, for the most recent 3 years prior to beginning their university studies, must achieve a satisfactory score on one of the tests of facility in English listed in this section.
+The university reserves the right to request a standardized English-language test score.